Scotland could pilot UK-wide deposit return scheme

 The BBC understands the UK government is likely to issue a conditional agreement that could permit Scotland to pilot a UK-wide scheme.

-It is not clear if the decision will offer sufficient flexibility for the Scottish government to go it alone.
+It is unclear if the decision will give enough flexibility for the Scottish government to want to go it alone.

-The UK government is expected to require glass to be excluded from the scheme which was a key part of Scottish proposals.
+UK ministers are expected to require glass to be excluded from the scheme which was a key part of Scottish proposals.

 Other conditions are likely to include standardising the deposit charge, bar codes and labelling across the UK.